 What can you do to help?

 Why not sponsor a child at the Morning Star Care Centre?
-Our partners have seen the significance of sponsorship for many children over the years, with the education that sponsorship enables releasing them from the poverty cycle. £25 a month gives a child all they need to enable them to learn and succeed – and not just for themselves.
+Our partners have seen the transformational impact of sponsorship for many children over the years.
+Sponsorship enables education, which releases children from the poverty cycle. £25 a month gives a child all they need to enable them to learn and succeed – and not just for themselves.
 Their whole family benefits, and in turn the future of their community is transformed.

 You can also become a partner with Morning Star.
 By supporting the centre, you’ll be building into the work they are doing amongst the poorest children in Sri Lanka.
 You’ll enable them to keep delivering excellent education and welfare care in a healthy, supportive environment.
 Regular gifts from £18 per month give the Morning Star team the stability they need to continue investing in this community.